davekinkead/thesis/paper.coffee.md

       votes

-The relationship between democratic authority and democratic inclusion can now be explored by running Monte Carlo simulations [^monte] of the model for various combinations of agent, clusterings, and partitions.
-At the beginning of each simulation, a space is created with a fixed agent belief profile, clustering factor, and number of partitions.
+With our model defined, the relationship between democratic authority and democratic inclusion can now be explored by running Monte Carlo simulations [^monte] of the model for various combinations of agent, clusterings, and partitions.
+At the beginning of each simulation, a space is created with a fixed agent profile, clustering factor, and polity number.
 During each run, the space is partitioned into the desired number of polities which then vote, with the results being recorded for statistical analysis.

-The partion-vote-measure loop is repeated 1000 times resulting in a probability density function for the the voting result of each belief-cluster-partion tuple.
+The partion-vote-measure loop is repeated 1000 times, generating in a probability density function of the the voting result for each of the belief-cluster-partion tuples.
+These results are then assessed against three classes of consequentialist accounts of democracy to examine the conditions under which democratic inclusion affects democratic authority.

-[^monte]: Monte Carlo simulations are stochastic computational algorithms that rely on statistical sampling from repeated simulation trials [see @fishman1996].
-Where else are they used???
+[^monte]: Monte Carlo simulations are class of computational algorithms that rely on statistical sampling from repeated simulation trials to generate numerical results. [see @fishman1996 for a full treatment of their use in computer simulation].

-## Epistemic Democracy
+## Content Independent Outcomes

-One common justifications for democratic authority is epistemic - that democracyhas instrumental value as a truth tracking processes.
+One common justifications for democratic authority is epistemic - that democracy has instrumental value as a truth tracking processes.
 Epistemic accounts can be relatively simple like Condorcet's Jury Theorem [see @list2001], or more nuanced such as Epistemic Proceduralism [@estlund2009].

 While different, all epistemic accounts rely on the claim that democratic procedures, on average, are better at determining an independently correct result than alternate procedures.
 This type of justification obviously requires some way of comparing the epistemic performance of different decision procedures and one intuitive way to do this is to assess them against a base line metric, such as the likelihood that any randomly selected voter holds the correct belief or votes correctly.